 Written by Cheri Eichen & Bill Steinkellner

-We’ve seen plenty of sitcom episodes in which one character mistakingly perceives another character to be homosexual, and on the reverse, we’ve seen plenty of sitcom episodes in which one character pretends to be homosexual for some explained purpose (heck, that was the whole concept of Three’s Company).
+We’ve seen plenty of sitcom episodes in which one character mistakingly perceives another character to be gay, and on the reverse, we’ve seen plenty of sitcom episodes in which one character pretends to be gay for some explained purpose (heck, that was the whole concept of Three’s Company).
 But the latter, which is what this hysterical episode presents, is explored less often, and certainly never with a character as Everyman as Norm Peterson.
 That’s part of what makes the premise so deliciously funny, as Norm’s burgeoning career as an interior decorator (following his transition into painting last season) has potential clients practically expecting Norm to flame.
 So he gives them exactly what they seem to want.
 The bit where he tries to pass off Sam as his boyfriend is the comedic highlight, but it’s just one moment in a consistently comedic script, which makes the series’ best usage of Norm (who gets to interact with Frasier and Lilith, two of the richest characters for story).
 Also, you’ll note that we haven’t seen a lot of Norm episodes covered on this blog, for reasons explained elsewhere, so the fact that this outing works so well is a treat — and part of why it’s my choice for the year’s best.

 03) Episode 153: “How To Win Friends And Electrocute People” (Aired: 12/15/88)